How the plan works

 Private and confidential

-EHAP professional counselors are located away from your workplace location, and Magellan does not reveal to the company the names of or reasons for individuals seeking EHAP assistance.
-Unless your supervisor identifies and discusses with you a situation where EHAP benefits would be beneficial, you tell others, or the law requires disclosure, no one at the company will know that you are using the program.
+EAP professional counselors are located away from your workplace location, and ComPsych does not reveal to the company the names of or reasons for individuals seeking EAP assistance.
+Unless your supervisor identifies and discusses with you a situation where EAP benefits would be beneficial, you tell others, or the law requires disclosure, no one at the company will know that you are using the program.
 In situations involving real or potential harm to individuals (for example, child abuse cases or direct threats of violence against a person), laws require that certain notifications be made.
-EHAP counselors will comply with these laws and disclose required information.
+EAP counselors will comply with these laws and disclose required information.

-Many problems can be resolved in just a few visits with an experienced counselor.
-EHAP may provide you or your eligible family members with up to eight visits in a calendar year for each problem.
+Many problems can be resolved in just a few sessions with an experienced counselor.
+EAP may provide you or your eligible family members with up to eight sessions in a calendar year for each issue.

-If you need more counseling visits than are provided under EHAP - or if you need services that are not provided by EHAP - the EHAP counselor will refer you to outside services which may be a covered service under your medical plan.
-If the EHAP counselor determines that more intense services are needed, you may be immediately referred to an appropriate mental health provider.
-The cost of the additional or outside services is not covered under EHAP but may be partly covered by your medical plan; refer to the summary of benefits and coverage (SBC) for your medical plan or contact ExxonMobil Benefits Service Center (see Information sources at the front of this SPD) for information.
+If you need more counseling sessions than are provided under EAP - or if you need services that are not provided by EAP - the EAP counselor will refer you to outside services.
+If the EAP counselor determines that more intense services are needed, you may be immediately referred to an appropriate mental health provider.
+The cost of the additional or outside services is not covered under EAP.